CamilCar/jb-wildlife-photos/README.md

 ---------------

 - The site was deployed by:
-    - Setting up a external database on ElephantSQL.com
+    - Setting up a external database on ElephantSQL.com:
-    - On Heroku.com, create a new app and connect it to the ElephantSQL database by adding the database url to heroku's config vars
+        - Firstly, login/create a ElephantSQL account.
+Click on the '+ Create New Instance button'.
+Name your project and select the Tiny Turtle(Free) plan, and then 'Select Region'(for me it was EU-North-1).
+Once selected, press 'Review', and then 'Create Instance'
+    - On Heroku.com, click 'New', Create New App.
+Choose a name and region, then click 'Create app'.
+Navigate to 'Settings' and find the 'Reveal Config Vars' button.
+Here, connect the ElephantSQL database by adding DATABASE_URL in the first form.
+From ElephantSQL.com page, copy the URL string (postgres://your_own_url_code) and paste it into the heroku config var form, to the right of the DATABASE_URL line.
+Click 'Add'.
+    - For use of cloudinary as host for static files, navigate to cloudinary.com.
+You can sign in with your GitHub account.
+Under 'Media Library' , you can select 'Upload' to upload files manually.
+I uploaded and stored static files in the database however, so I had to run  ' python manage.py collectstatic' (at the very end of my project, to not run into any deployment issues to Heroku).
+    - Create a .env file in root directory.
+It needs to contain the CLOUDINARY_URL key that you find on your cloudinary account, the DATABASE_URL key (the one from ElephantSQL), and your very own SECRET_KEY key.
+The .env file should look similar to this if done right:
+        - CLOUDINARY_URL=cloudinary://cloudinary_generated_key
+        - DATABASE_URL=postgres://your_elephantSQL_url_key
+        - SECRET_KEY=your_own_secret_key_key
+    - Remember to not share or post these keys anywhere else in the code but in the .env file.
+    - Update requirements.txt by typing pip3 freeze --local > requirements.txt
+    - Back on Heroku under Config Vars, add the CLOUDINARY_URL and SECRET_KEY keys into the config var list.
+    - Before deploying to heroku, make sure that DEBUG is set to FALSE in the projects settings file.
     - Underneath Deploy on heroku, selecting deployment method: GitHub
     - Connect repository from GitHub
-    - Choose main branch, then Deploy Branch
+    - Choose main branch, then click on Deploy Branch

 ## Facebook
 ---------------